erikenbody/Bioinformatics_Scripts/resequencing/GATK_Haplotype_Caller/README.md

 ```

 Notes 20 dec.
 Graphs are much more sparse, noisier than ANGSD.
 Similar peaks in general.
 Overall higher FST?
 Can quantify this.
 Consider checking angsd output when you dont include step.
 Also figure out what step means.
 Could influence somehow.
 Need to investiage scaffold #s in the thousands on the ANGSD plots.
 Why arent these in the GATK plots?

+#### Subset by population
+`08_make_pop_files.sh`

+To bring a vcf file into ANGSD, it seems like all filtering and subsetting should be done in advance.
+This is because ANGSD doesnt accept all commands when importing genotype likelihoods from a VCF file.
+So I made the separate chromosome file in step 7, then here I make a separate file for each population to bring into angsd.

 #### Coverage Calculated by GATK
 `gatk_coverage.sh`